Spain Travel Tips

 Shops open quite early in the morning and stay open late in the evening.
 In the afternoon, they are closed for lunch or siesta.
 Porcelain and leather goods are famous and they will be good gifts for friends and family members back home.
 Bills are to be paid along with the service charges, so tipping is a matter of gratitude.

-Voltage is 220 volts and frequency is 50 Hz
+Voltage is 220 volts and the frequency is 50 Hz

 Madrid located at 13km away from the city has a good bus service every fifteen minutes.
 Underground service also works to transport passengers to their destinations.
-Other facilities offered at this airport are duty free shops, bank, restaurant, tourism information, and hotel reservations.
+Other facilities offered at this airport are duty-free shops, banks, restaurants, tourism information, and hotel reservations.

 Barcelona is very close to the city, situated at a distance of 3 km only.
 Buses are available every 15 minutes and trains are available every 20 minutes.
 Taxis are available throughout the day.
-Duty free shops, restaurants, bank, car hire and tourism information are available here.
+Duty-free shops, restaurants, banks, car hire, and tourism information are available here.

 There is a good network of roads connecting Spain north to south.
 Toll booths are installed in some parts of the country.
 Carrying a few Euros will help smooth sailing at the toll booths.
 If driving one’s private car, it would be better if the travel insurance covers medical costs too.
 Carrying a medical kit can prove to be of some help.